HSN: History

-The forerunner of HSN was launched by Lowell Paxson (who later established PAX-TV, which is now Ion Television) and Roy Speer in 1982 as the Home Shopping Club, a local cable channel seen on Vision Cable and Group W Cable in Pinellas County, Florida.
-It expanded into the first national shopping network three years later on July 1, 1985, changing its name to the Home Shopping Network, and pioneering the concept of a televised sales pitch for consumer goods and services.
+The forerunner of HSN was launched by Lowell Paxson (who later established PAX-TV, which is now Ion Television) and Roy Speer in 1982 as the Home Shopping Channel, a local cable channel seen on Vision Cable and Group W Cable in Pinellas County, Florida.
+It expanded into the first national shopping network three years later on July 1, 1985, changing its name to the Home Shopping Club (renamed later as Home Shopping Network), and pioneering the concept of a televised sales pitch for consumer goods and services.
 Its competitor and future owner QVC was launched the following year.

 In 1986, HSN began a second network that broadcast free-to-air on a number of television stations it had acquired under the name Silver King Broadcasting.
 In 1992, HSN spun off from Silver King Broadcasting, and afterwards saw Liberty Media acquire stock in the network.
 In 1996, the station group was sold back to Silver King Broadcasting, which was now owned by Barry Diller, and changed its name to "HSN Inc." after its merger with Silver King was completed.
 Under Diller's leadership, the HSN also acquired the USA Network, Sci-Fi Channel and Universal Television in October 1997.
 This resulted in HSN Inc. being changed to USA Network Inc. The purchase was finalized in February 1998.

 In September 2000, Home Shopping Network changed its name to HSN.

 Mindy Grossman became CEO of HSN in 2006, and aggressively reinvented and relaunched the brand.
 She took HSN public in 2008 and has overseen its multibillion-dollar retail portfolio and multimedia expansion.
 Grossman left HSNi in May 2017 to helm Weight Watchers.